Technigo/project-weather-app/README.md

 # Weather App

 In week 6 of Technigo Bootcamp our project was to build a simple weather web app that shows today's weather and temperature, sunsrise & sunset, and a 5-day forecast using an open weather API.
+In my app you can see the wheater in lovely Skanör & Falsterbo in the south of Sweden.

 ## The problem